List of News and Information about nascar on 4WheelsNews.com

 How does the new Fusion race car differ from the production counterpart?
 By looks alone, both cars look the same but the difference is felt when entering the car.
 As mandated by the rules of this year’s NASCAR season, a new digital dashboard system will display information to the racing teams through various graphical representations such as bar graphics, numbers or an electronic gauge-and-needle display.Read the entire article Ford debuts new NASCAR Fusion, to race for first time on February 21st

-Toyota introduced the 2015 Camry race car that will compete in the NASCAR Sprint Cup Series (NSCS) competition starting next season.
-Moreover, the new vehicle will be used in the 2015 NASCAR Xfinity Series, currently the Nationwide Series.
+Toyota Motor Sales, USA, Inc (TMS) and Toyota Racing Development USA (TRD) introduced today the all-new 2015 Camry race car that will participate in the NASCAR Sprint Cup Series (NSCS) starting next season.

 NASCAR has named Brent Dewar as chief operating officer effective Jan.
 6. Dewar retired from General Motors in April 2010 after holding some leadership posts, mostly at Chevrolet.
 Since exiting GM, Dewar has been a consultant for a number of firms, including NASCAR.
 In a statement, NASCAR chief executive Brian France said that Dewar is a seasoned leader with deep experience in the automotive sector as well as someone with intimate knowledge of and passion for NASCAR.